allenai/multimodalqa/README.md

 ## A Single Question Metadata

-The metadata of each question contains its type, modalities required to solve it, the wiki entities appear in the question and in the answers, the machine generated question (the question before human rephrasing), metadata about the rephrasing process, a list of texts docs and image docs that are part of the context for this question (supporting context + distractors), a pointer to the related table, and a list of intermediate answers (the answers of the sub-questions composing the multi-modal question)
+The metadata of each question contains its type, modalities required to solve it, the wikipedia entities that appear in the question and in the answers, the machine generated question (the question before human rephrasing), as well as an annotation field containing the rephrasing accuracy and confidence (between 0 and 1), and a list of texts docs ids and image docs ids and table id that are part of the full context for this question (some context docs contain the answer and some are distractors).
+We include a list of intermediate answers, these are the answers of the sub-questions composing the multi-modal question, providing supervision for multi-step training.

 ```json
 {